cocos2d/cocos2d-x-samples/samples/GAFExamples/readme.txt

 HOW TO
 1. Please proceed to ../../libs/GAF/
-2. Checkout a GAF branch: git branch release-cocos2dx-3-managed-folders
-3. Open Examples folder to see the usage
+2. Open Examples folder to see the usage